-"We talked about it, and we did a few things.
 And Sunday will be the day where we will reflect more.
-For us, it has been devastating, because we feel that a lot of families have been destroyed.
-And for what?
+For us, it has been devastating, because we And for what?
 What is the point?
-I think our team is very touched by this."
+I think our

-For head coach Laura Kerrigan and the women's soccer team, however, the attacks on New York and Washington, D.C., did a little more than just cancel a weekend tournament.
-For them, Tuesday's events hit closer to home, with four of the players doing all they could to find out if family members were safe.
+For head coach Laura Kerrigan and the New York and Washington, D.G., did a little with four of the players doing all they could to

 "We have four players on our team who have close family members who work at the Pentagon," said Kerrigan.
-"It was a tough couple hours for them until they heard from their families and knew they were safe.
-But everyone's fine, and as America has come together, so has everyone else.
+"It was a tough couple hours for them until they heard from their famthes and knew they were safe.
+But everyone's fine, and as America has come together, so has

-"It was good that they had the other members of their team to comfort them during that time period.
-I think all of us here and at the school and everywhere have said, 'Wow, there are some things that are bigger than us and bigger than games.'
+It was good that they had the other members of their team to comfort them during that time period.
+I think all of us here and at the school and everywhere have said.
+Wow, there are some Instead of Tuesday's practices starting off things that are bigger than us and bigger than games.'
 That's what we saw this week.
-Obviously, our hearts go out to all of those who were directly affected by the tragedy."
+Obviously. our hearts go out to all of those who were directly affected by the tragedy.